*The email said we spent time together as kids in the same Oklahoma City neighborhood.

 In a soft, assertive voice, Thomas said that throughout his life he wondered about all the people who so warmly welcomed him to that quaint Oklahoma City neighborhood in the mid ’60s.
 “I remembered your family name was like the soap.
 I found you online.
 How many black guys could there be out there writing about Oklahoma?”

 It was his grandmother who first called him June Bug, “because I was born in June.”
-The name stuck with family and friends until his late teens, when he refused to answer to June Bug and began introducing himself as Thomas.
+His mother began using it as well.
+The name stayed with him until his late teens, when he refused to answer to June Bug and began introducing himself as Thomas.

 “And now I bet they call you Tommy, ” I joked.

 “Not exactly.”
 A lot had changed since he and I were kids.
 “A LOT,” he repeated, in uneasy laughter.
 He grew up, married and fathered three “wonderful” kids before finally facing a stark truth about himself and divorcing.